Read This First

 Prompt 2: Provide an example of a highly complex but useful syllogism.

-The central claim is this: The response can consider a complex syllogism that is grounded in a realistic scenario, demonstrating how intricate logical deductions can be practically useful, especially in fields requiring rigorous logical reasoning like law, medicine, or advanced science.
+In plain terms: The response can consider a complex syllogism that is grounded in a realistic scenario, demonstrating how intricate logical deductions can be practically useful, especially in fields requiring rigorous logical reasoning like law, medicine, or advanced science.

 All patients exhibiting symptoms S1, S2, and S3, who also have a family history of autoimmune disorders, are likely to have an autoimmune disorder themselves.